2Cautions in the Use of Aids to Navigation

 All other lights under the control of the Canadian Coast Guard are maintained in operation whenever navigation in the vicinity is open.

 For the winter season, many lighted buoys are replaced by winter spar buoys.
-Mariners are invited to contact the appropriate MCTS center or to consult the Canadian Coast Guard, Central Region internet website at
+Mariners are invited to contact the appropriate MCTS centre or to consult the e-Navigation Portal (canada.ca) to obtain updates on the seasonal buoy tending activities and operations status report in their area.

 NOTE: